catalyst-cloud/catalystcloud-docs/source/block-storage.rst

   mdadm: No md superblock detected on /dev/vdb.
   mdadm: No md superblock detected on /dev/vdc.

-using fdisk create a RAID partition on each device, the steps are as follow:
+using fdisk create a RAID partition on each device, the steps are as follows:

 - type **n** to create a new partition
 - type **p** for primary partition